GSA/digitalgov.gov/content/posts/2016/07/2016-07-28-widgets-mobile-apps-and-sms-essential-agency-tools-for-summer-heat-safety-and-hurricane-season.md

 FEMA&#8217;s mobile app, available for free in the <a href="https://itunes.apple.com/us/app/fema/id474807486?mt=8" target="_blank">iTunes App Store</a>, <a href="https://play.google.com/store/apps/details?id=gov.fema.mobile.android&hl=en" target="_blank">Google Play</a>, and [Blackberry World](https://appworld.blackberry.com/webstore/vendor/18869/), is designed to help families prepare for a wide array of natural and man-made disasters, and can help Americans recover, should a disaster affect their lives.
 Some key features of the app include:

-  * {{< legacy-img src="2016/07/250-x-444-FEMA-app-Heat-Advisory-pg-1-for-Washington-DC-area-July-25th-2016.jpg" alt="Screen capture of the FEMA app's Heat Advisory for the Washington, DC area on July 25, 2016." >}}**National Weather Service Alerts:** The app enables users to receive weather alerts from NWS for up to 5 locations across the nation.
+{{< legacy-img-right src="2016/07/250-x-444-FEMA-app-Heat-Advisory-pg-1-for-Washington-DC-area-July-25th-2016.jpg" alt="Screen capture of the FEMA app's Heat Advisory for the Washington, DC area on July 25, 2016." >}}

+  * **National Weather Service Alerts:** The app enables users to receive weather alerts from NWS for up to 5 locations across the nation.
 This new feature allows users to receive [push notifications]({{< link "2016-02-23-the-benefits-of-being-push-y-reaching-your-audience-through-push-notifications.md" >}}) on severe weather happening anywhere they select in the country, even if the phone is not located in the area, making it easy to follow severe weather that may be threatening family and friends.
 To the right is one of the Heat Advisory alerts I received for the Washington, DC area, warning us of the day&#8217;s expected high—95 to 100 degrees, with a [Heat Index](http://www.nws.noaa.gov/om/heat/heat_index.shtml) of 108 degrees—and tips on how to reduce risk and take extra precautions.
   * **Safety Tips:** Tips on how to stay safe before, during, and after over 20 types of hazards, including floods, hurricanes, tornadoes and earthquakes.
   * **Preparation Checklist:**  Helps users put together emergency kits and develop family communication plans to determine how they will reunite with loved ones in the event of a disaster.
   * **Disaster Reporter**: Allows users to take a photograph in a disaster area and submit it, along with a short text description.
 All approved disaster-related photos and text are posted within the app and [online](https://www.fema.gov/disaster-reporter).